AGENT OS

 Solution Sketches

-During Art Museum activity, each team presented 2-3 the solution sketches for the big group.
-After that, deciders who joined the call for that activity voted for the solution that works best in their opinion.
+During the Art Museum activity, each team presented two to three solution sketches to the larger group.
+Afterward, the deciders who joined the session voted on the solutions they believed would work best.

 Prioritization Matrix

-After deciding upon the solution sketch, the team realized we had too many problems we were trying to solve at once.
-We decided to focus on prioritizing the problems that we wanted to solve in this sprint.
-As a team, we decided to use a prioritization matrix to achieve collaborative consensus on the most important problems & identify the must-haves vs nice-to-haves.
+After selecting a solution sketch, the team realized we were trying to solve too many problems at once.
+We agreed to narrow our focus by prioritizing the challenges we wanted to address in this sprint.
+To build consensus, we used a prioritization matrix to collaboratively identify the most important problems and distinguish must-haves from nice-to-haves.

-• Agents need to memorize or research in CoPilot which codes are appropriate for customer-owned equipment to manually add them to CSG.
+Agents must memorize or search in CoPilot for the correct codes to manually add customer-owned equipment into CSG.

-• It’s difficult for agents to determine if the device is quarantined.
+It’s difficult for agents to determine if a device is quarantined.

-• Agents need to know how many active charter taps are at a location.
+Agents need to know how many active charter taps exist at a given location.

-• Some orders are entered with equipment assigned to the wrong taps/hierarchy, requiring an agent to correct in CSG before equipment can be activated.
+Some orders are submitted with equipment assigned to the wrong taps or hierarchy, requiring agents to correct them in CSG before activation.

 Day 4 – 9